This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 We’re not going to go into detail about doggy incontinence.
 If you suspect incontinence is the cause of your pup’s accidents then visit your vet for a proper diagnosis and treatment.

 7. Your Puppy Can’t Hold It That Long

 When Linus was 9 months old we took him camping.
 He refused to pee on the dirt and held it for over a 24-hour period.
 Finally, he let it all out like Tom Hanks in A League of Their Own.

 Unlike Linus, Stetson could not hold his pee much more than 4-6 hours.
 If he ever got left home alone for an extended period of time he’d oftentimes have an accident.

 Every puppy and dog is different.
 Some can hold it for what seems like forever while others can only last a few hours even as adults.

 8. Your Puppy Has To Go Potty, But You Didn’t Get Him Outside In Time

 Let’s get back to our story about Elsa.

-After thinking long and hard about our 6 month, 8 month, and 9 month potty training accidents I came to the conclusion that Elsa was potty trained she just didn’t communicate to us the same way our other dogs did.
+After thinking long and hard about our 6-month, 8-month, and 9-month potty-training accidents I came to the conclusion that Elsa was potty-trained she just didn’t communicate with us the same way our other dogs did.